MariamOsama3/ArabicTokenClassification/README.md

 # Arabic POS Tagging with Transformers

 <MariamOsama3/Mariam_classifer2>
-A simple, end-to-end pipeline for tagging Arabic text with Part-Of-Speech (POS) labels using a transformer model.
+A simple, end-to-end pipeline for tagging Arabic text with Part-Of-Speech (POS) labels using bert-base-arabertv02.

 ---